-Da Nang, this small city of Vietnam, is located at the midpoint of the country, right on the ocean.
+Da Nang, this small city in Vietnam, is located at the midpoint of the country, right on the ocean.
 Tour books don’t highlight this city as a worthwhile place to visit so I was planning on skipping right over it while in Vietnam.
-During our time in Hoi An, we would visit Da Nang more than once, and we quickly learned that Da Nang is unexpectedly awesome.
+During our time in Hoi An, we visited Da Nang more than once, and we quickly learned that Da Nang is unexpectedly awesome.

 We got our first taste of this town when our flight from Ho Chi Minh City landed here.
 Da Nang, Vietnam is an up and coming metropolitan city, with skyscrapers, modern bridges, mountain scenery, and some of the best beaches we have seen yet.
-For four days we would be staying in the very touristy and totally awesome Hoi An but decided to devote some of our time to visiting Da Nang.
+For four days we stayed in the very touristy and totally awesome Hoi An but decided to devote some of our time to visit Da Nang.

 Our next stop was the see the Lady Buddha, a giant Buddha overlooking the beaches of Da Nang.
-What we liked seeing a whole lot more than the Buddha were the Chinese style buildings sitting around it.
+What we liked seeing more than the Buddha were the Chinese style buildings sitting around it.

 For dinner we ate at Limoncello, an awesome Italian restaurant located in downtown Da Nang.
 Our family will never tire of Italian food and it is our go to cuisine when we tire of meal after meal of local food.
 A nice glass of wine (or two!) is also much appreciated by the adults.